 Best and Worse of 2022 | Yearly Wrap-Up

-The year of 2022 has been, well, not that exciting when I look back on the forms of entertainment I’ve experienced.
-So much of what I watched or played this year was either something I have already experienced in some way, or were just on my to-do list for years.
-There’s plenty of things that have happened in the real world that have caused me to seek out a bit of escapism and entertainment, but modern movies and modern video games have been just annoyingly plagued by terrible traits that seem determined to suck all the fun out of them.
-I’m far less interested in watching modern movies because they always seem to be full of overbearing political agendas that takes priority over important things like quality writing or compelling characters.
+The year 2022 has been, well, not that exciting when I look back on the forms of entertainment I’ve experienced.
+So much of what I watched or played this year was either something I have already experienced in some way or was just on my to-do list for years.
+There are plenty of things that have happened in the real world that have caused me to seek out a bit of escapism and entertainment, but modern movies and modern video games have been just annoyingly plagued by terrible traits that seem determined to suck all the fun out of them.
+I’m far less interested in watching modern movies because they always seem to be full of overbearing political agendas that take priority over important things like quality writing or compelling characters.
 And so many new video games by big publishers are bloated with predatory mechanics determined to leech as much money out of you as possible.
 It’s a good thing I have someone to entertain me during the holidays instead.

 Admittedly, I also feel like 2022 was a year in which I was too busy to really sit and absorb something new.
 I was constantly seeking out comfort food and only occasionally dipped my toes in something I hadn’t before for the sake of having something to post on this site.